9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 One thing to notice is that the generators run in a `Gen` environment, indicated by the type.
 This is a simple state-passing monad that is used to hide the random number generator state that is threaded through the code.
-We\'ll look thoroughly at monads in later chapters, but for now it suffices to know that, as `Gen` is defined as a monad, we can use `do` syntax to write new generators that access the implicit random number source.
-To actually write generators for our custom type we use any of a set of functions defined in the library for introducing new random values and gluing them together to build up data structures of the type we\'re interested in.
+We'll look thoroughly at monads in later chapters, but for now it suffices to know that, as `Gen` is defined as a monad, we can use `do` syntax to write new generators that access the implicit random number source.
+To actually write generators for our custom type we use any of a set of functions defined in the library for introducing new random values and gluing them together to build up data structures of the type we're interested in.
 The types of the key functions are:

 ``` haskell
 elements :: [a] -> Gen a